-The Ohio sports betting market is likely to surpass neighbors such as Michigan and Pennsylvania, which already have sports betting live.
+The Ohio sports betting market will likely surpass neighbors such as Michigan and Pennsylvania, which already have sports betting live.

-Part of that, as PlayOhio data analyst Eric Ramsey reports, is because of a favorable environment engineered by Ohio lawmakers.
-With nearly 12 million residents, Ohio is also the nation’s seventh-most populated state.
+As PlayOhio data analyst Eric Ramsey reports, part of that is because of a favorable environment engineered by Ohio lawmakers.
+Ohio is also the seventh-most populated state with nearly 12 million residents.

 PlayOhio projects that between $9 billion and $12 billion will be wagered annually on sports in Ohio after a year of market maturation.
 That figure would place revenue in the high nine figures, somewhere between $650 million and $850 million each year.
 With a 10% tax rate, Ohio should rake in more than $50 million in tax revenue after promotional deductions are factored in.

-More than half of U.S. states, in addition to the District of Columbia, have launched some form of sports betting.
+In addition to the District of Columbia, more than half of U.S. states have launched some form of sports betting.
 For now, Ohio could be next in the queue.
 But with all the lead-up time until Jan.
 1, it’s possible states such as Kansas or Maryland could beat the Buckeye State to the punch.

 Starting June 15, the OCCC will begin accepting applications from sports betting operators.
 Regulators drafted five batches of rules and are moving them through Ohio’s rulemaking process.